About Heather Close Community Mental Health Centre

 Listening and learning – how we designed our model of care

-Together with the lessons we have learned from our past projects and evidence from others providing similar services here in the UK and elsewhere, we’re committed to offer ing the best care possible for and in, our community.
+Alongside the lessons we've learned from past projects and evidence from organisations providing similar services in the UK and elsewhere, this is helping us transform how we work and enhance the way we deliver our services.

-In developing the model of care for the 24/7 Community Mental Health Centre, we have been guided by ten core principles.
-These were inspired by the knowledge, expertise and advice of our service users and carers, staff and partners about what’s most important to them:
+Our approach in developing the Heather Close Centre and its services was guided by ten core principles.
+These were inspired by the knowledge, expertise and advice of our service users and carers, staff and partners about what’s most important for them:

 1) Trusting relationships